Verifying Learning-Based Robotic Navigation Systems

 Interestingly, in some cases, we observed a bias toward violating a certain subcase of various properties.
-For example, in the case of entering full cycles --- although $125$ (out of $520$) queries on Reinforce models indicated that the agent may enter a cycle in either direction, in $96\%$ of these violations the agent entered a \rightCycle.
+For example, in the case of entering full cycles --- although $125$ (out of $520$) queries indicated that Reinforce-trained agents may enter a cycle in either direction, in $96\%$ of these violations, the agent entered a \rightCycle.
 This bias is not present in models trained by the other algorithms, where the violations are roughly evenly divided between cycles in both directions.

 We find that our results demonstrate that different ``black-box'' algorithms generalize very differently with respect to various properties.
-In our setting, PPO produces the safest models, while DDQN tends to produce models with more violations.
+In our setting, PPO produces the safest models, while DDQN tends to produce models with a higher number of violations.
 We note that this does not necessarily indicate that PPO-trained models perform better, but rather that they are more robust to corner cases.
 Using our filtering mechanism, it is possible to select the safest models among the available, seemingly equivalent candidates.

-Next, we used verification to compute the bravery score of the various models, as described in Section~\ref{sec:PropertiesAndPolicySelection}.
-Using a binary search, we computed for each model the minimal distance a dead-ahead obstacle needs to have for the robot to move forward.
+Next, we used verification to compute the bravery score of the various models.
+Using a binary search, we computed for each model the minimal distance a dead-ahead obstacle needs to have for the robot to \emph{safely} move forward.
 The search range was $[0.18, 1]$ meters, and the optimal values were computed up to a $0.01$ precision (see Section~\ref{sec:appendix:PropertiesForQueryEncoding} of the Appendix for additional details).
-Almost all binary searches terminated within minutes, and none of them hit the \timeout threshold.
+Almost all binary searches terminated within minutes, and none hit the \timeout threshold.